Codesee-io/docs-maps/docs/index.md

 ## Privacy

 CodeSee Maps uses GitHub to generate dependencies between files and updates your map to reflect changes in your codebase.
-We don't store your code, and your code never leaves the GitHub servers or your local machine.
+We don't store your code, we analyze it on GitHub's servers using a GitHub Action.

 By default, CodeSee auto-updates to new versions and collects usage data and crash report information.
 You may opt-out of these defaults by sending an email to [support@codesee.io](mailto:support@codesee.io).